 The European Medicines Agency's Committee for Medicinal Products for Veterinary Use (CVMP), which is the committee responsible for preparing opinions on all questions concerning veterinary medicines in the European Union, has reviewed and given an opinion on the risk to consumers from the use of diethanolamine in veterinary medicines.
 The CVMP considered that it is not appropriate that the excipient is included in the list of substances considered as not falling within the scope of Regulation 470/2009 (the ‘out of scope’ list); this Regulation legislates for the use of substances that are administered to food-producing animal species (the maximum residue limit legislation).
 The opinion of the CVMP on 19 July 2018, which is directed at all EU Member States, is that it is not possible to rule out a risk for consumers of food produced from animals treated with veterinary medicinal products containing diethanolamine.

-Consequently, as a precautionary measure, the HPRA has commenced a review process that will consider the possible suspension of the marketing authorisations for the 6 products concerned that are marketed in Ireland.
-This procedure, which commenced on 27 July 2018, provides for consideration by the HPRA of representations from the companies that are directly concerned by this opinion of the CVMP, as well as consideration of the matter by the HPRA’s independent expert advisory committee, the ACVM.
+Consequently, as a precautionary measure, the HPRA commenced a review process, which commenced on 27 July 2018, and which included consideration by the HPRA of representations from the companies that were directly concerned by this opinion of the CVMP, as well as consideration of the matter by the HPRA’s independent expert advisory committee, the ACVM.

 Marketing authorisation number

 Finadyne 50 mg/ml Solution for Injection.

 Intervet Ireland Limited.
 The marketing authorisation has been varied to remove diethanolamine from the product.

 Bimeda Chemicals.
 The marketing authorisation has been suspended with effect from 16 September 2019, pending approval of a reformulation to remove diethanolamine from the product.